wdelfuego/nova-calendar/docs/index.md

 # License
 Copyright © 2022 • Willem Vervuurt, Studio Delfuego, @wdelfuego

-Copyright © 2022 • Christophe Francey, @kitchetof
+Copyright © 2022 • Christophe Francey, kitchetof

 This entire copyright and license notice must be included with any copy, back-up, fork or otherwise modified version of this package.